 Spinal discs do not slip; they herniate, protrude, bulge and prolapse.
 As mentioned before, slip-disc or slipped disc is a layperson’s term; therefore, it is critical to understand that a disc cannot move, slide or slip.

-Symptoms can vary and are based on where the spinal disc damage is and if that damage (slip-disc) is compressing the spinal cord or spinal nerves.
+Symptoms can vary based on where the spinal disc damage is and if that damage (slip-disc) is compressing the spinal cord or spinal nerves.

 A couple of decades ago, slip-disc was more common in older adults.
-However, our modern lifestyles and all those handheld gadgets, along with prolonged sitting, are the leading cause of slip-disc in young adults.
+However, our modern lifestyles and all those handheld gadgets and prolonged sitting are the leading cause of slip-disc in young adults.
 Today, a slip-disc is more common in younger adults.
 Nowadays, we see more and more teenagers that present to our center with a slip-disc.
 Therefore, understanding the slip-disc symptoms is critical than it has ever been before.

 What Are The Common Low Back Causes Of Slip-Disc Symptoms?

 Early slip-disc symptoms can be confusing for some doctors and almost every patient.
 Pain in the lower back, buttocks, or legs is the most common slip-disc symptom in the low back.
 Additional symptoms such as arm pain or leg pain may also accompany a slip-disc.

-The one sure sign of a possible slip-disc is a recurrent neck pain or back pain.
-In short, you may have a slip-disc if you get neck pain or back pain several times during the year where these flare-ups last a couple of days or more.
-We have divided slip-disc symptoms into two categories, the hidden slip-disc symptoms, and the classic slip-disc symptoms.
+The one sure sign of a possible slip-disc is recurrent neck pain or back pain.
+In short, you may have a slip-disc if you get neck pain or back pain several times during the year, where these flare-ups last a couple of days or more.
+We have divided slip-disc symptoms into two categories, the hidden slip-disc symptoms and the classic slip-disc symptoms.

 What Are The Classic Slip-Disc Symptoms For The Neck?